Relations Between the Inequality Indices Gini, Pietra and Kolkata: Theory and Data Analysis: Introduction

-In 2005 Hirsch noted \cite{Hirsch05} that the success in citations of the papers by the scientists could be quantified by an index $h$ (known as Hirsch index today) corresponding to the fixed point of the nonlinear (Ziff-like) citation function ($f(c)$) giving the number $f$ of papers having citation $c$ : $h = f(h)$.
-Soon this index became a very popular one to quantify the success inequalities among the scientists.
-Inspired by that, and also noting that the nonlinear Lorenz function $L(x)$ has trivial fixed points at $x = 0$ and $x = 1$, we defined \cite{Ghosh14} the complementary Lorenz function $L_c(x) \equiv 1 - L(x)$, which has a nontrivial fixed point at $k$ such that $L_c(k) = k$, where $k \geq 1/2$ (see Fig. 1).
-This $k$ is called the Kolkata index (see also \cite{Banerjee20,Banerjee23}) to epitomize the extreme economic inequality in this Indian city.
+It is worth mentioning here that another another Lorenz based inequality measure, namely the Zanardi index, which has been discussed recently \cite{Stiglitz19,Landini25}.
+The Zanardi index value is expected to have some relationship with the Kolkata index value since they both rely on the position of the same point on the Lorenz curve (where the complementary equality line crosses the Lorenz curve), though no exact relationship between these indices could be found.

 A simple geometric argument for the Lorenz function then suggests that $1-k$ fraction of the rich people possess $k$ fraction of the total wealth.
 As such it generalizes then the Pareto’s 80-20 law \cite{Pareto1896} where $k = 0.80$.
-Soon it was observed (see e.g., \cite{Banerjee23,Manna22}) that in physical systems with self-organized competitive dynamics among the constituent degrees of freedom the inequality levels (in all cluster or avalanche size distributions) tend to grow towards a universal level $g = k \simeq 0.87$ (somewhat above the Pareto value $k = 0.80$) and remains thereafter in the self-organized critical state of the system.
+It was later observed (see e.g., \cite{Banerjee23,Manna22}) that in physical systems with self-organized competitive dynamics among the constituent degrees of freedom the inequality levels (in all cluster or avalanche size distributions) tend to grow towards a universal level $g = k \simeq 0.87$ (somewhat above the Pareto value $k = 0.80$) and remains thereafter in the self-organized critical state of the system.
 Later, assuming \cite{Joseph22} a minimal polynomial expansion of the Lorenz function $L(x)$, we could derive a simple linear relationship between the Gini and Kolkata indices growing up to $g = k = 0.80$.
 This linear relationship of Kolkata ($k$) with Gini ($g$) indices agreed generally with our data analysis (see \cite{Banerjee23B}) for lower values of $g$.